Iași railway station: Passenger services

 As of 2013, Iași railway station serves about 110 trains in a typical day, including domestic trains to and from a majority of Romanian cities.
 Additionally, international trains run to Chișinău and Ungheni, in the Republic of Moldova.

 The main lines in Iași are Făurei – Tecuci – Iași and Iași – Pașcani.

 Local transit

 The station is served by several tram and bus lines operated by CTP Iași, the local transit operator.
-Bus route 50 provides direct service to the Iași International Airport, at specific times of day, correlated with flight arrivals and departures.
+Bus route 50 provides non-stop service to the Iași International Airport, with departures every 30 minutes.